Here, we'll debunk 7 of the most common myths about AI app development you might find out in the wild.

 Cloud-based AI platforms

-Cloud-based AI platforms are an increasingly popular way to integrate AI into software products.
+Cloud-based AI platforms are an increasingly popular way to develop AI apps.

 And the market is only expected to grow in the coming years.